anudeepmuppalla1729/TrinwoProject/README.md

 ---

 ## Overview
-DevCol is an open-source Q&A forum designed for developers to ask questions, share knowledge, and collaborate on solutions.
-With robust features like voting, tagging, bookmarks, and user profiles, DevCol aims to foster a vibrant community where developers can learn and contribute.
+Incube is an open-source Q&A forum designed for developers to ask questions, share knowledge, and collaborate on solutions.
+With robust features like voting, tagging, bookmarks, and user profiles, Incube aims to foster a vibrant community where developers can learn and contribute.

 ---